 Some clients come in feeling emotionally reactive or disconnected.
 Others feel burned out, numb, or unsure how to translate insight into real change.

-Therapy is for anyone ready to explore change and growth, regardless of identity, background, or life circumstance.
+Therapy is for anyone ready to do something about it, regardless of identity, background, or life circumstance.

 Services